ramdhakne/warpstream-py-docker-client/README.md

 # warpstream-py-docker-client
 Py client for Warpstream Kafka Cluster.
-Its dockerized to run locally.
+SR is dockerized to run locally.
+Client registers the schema with schema registry first and write record to the kafka cluster.

 ## Pre-requisties
 * Create Warpsteam(WS) Kafka cluster